GDD-Nantes/PFed/README.md

 # PFed

-Code for Plausible Federated Queries submitted to ESWC 2019
+Recommending Plausible Federated Queries submitted to ESWC 2019

+# Source Code:
+Available in the directory : GenFedQueries
+All instructions for executing the program are available at readme file.

 # Summaries Code
-- Hibiscus Code available at: [[genSummarieHibi]]
+- Hibiscus Code available at: [genSummarieHibi]

 # DataSets Availability